lixinW/ship-hats-docs/portal/users-self-help.md

     <!--<kbd>![Reset Password Login](./images/reset-pwd-login-page-1.png ':size=75%')</kbd>-->

-3. Click the link indicated in the above image to reset your password.
+3. Click the [self-help](https://www.ship.gov.sg/selfhelp) link.
 You will be directed to the **Self-help Requests** page.

     <!--<kbd>![Retrieve Username Self Help](./images/retrieve-username-self-help-page.png ':size=75%')</kbd>-->

 4. Click **Retrieve Username**.
 5. Enter **Email Address** used for registering with SHIP-HATS.
-6. Select the checkbox to confirm that you are not a robot and click **Submit**.
+6. Select the checkbox to confirm that you are not a robot, and then click **Submit**.

     <!--<kbd>![Retrieve Username Success.png](./images/retrieve-username-request-success-1.png ':size=75%')</kbd>-->